Center for Ethics Education

 This course focuses on the psychosocial correlates and consequences of health disparities involving individuals and groups that have been historically marginalized by society and in some cases by the health sciences and professions.
 Readings and class discussions will examine the relationship of contextual factors such as poverty, racial/ethnic discrimination, environmental hazards, incarceration, institutionalization, and public policy to social and health inequities faced by children and adults with HIV/AIDS, mental illness, intellectual disabilities, and substance abuse disorders.
 The role of psychology in the emerging health and human rights paradigm in the United States and globally will also be explored.

-Attributes: CENS, HECS, PSIC.
+Attributes: CENS, HECS, PSIC, URST.

 CEED 6322.
 Natural Law: The Nature, Foundations and Content of Justice.
 (3 Credits)